webdevhill/nft-preview-card-component/README.md

 ### What I learned

-I did review and compared code online to achieve the hover states on the article image with the cyan opacity.
+I did review and compared code online to achieve the hover states of the article image with the cyan overlay.

 ### Continued development